 This course provides pre-service Early Childhood and Elementary teachers with the theoretical foundations and practical skills necessary to become reflective professionals who can analyze and select high quality and developmentally appropriate literature for children.
 Student will develop skills needed to guide children's selection of books, understand how to use literature with children, design age appropriate lessons and activities to stimulate and extend children's literary experiences and reading enjoyment throughout the elementary curriculum for economically, academically, culturally, racially and linguistically diverse children.
 Session topics will focus on student motivation, classroom organization, and teaching with children's literature.
 Central to all topics is the use /inclusion of literature that is multicultural/multiethnic.
-Other Information: Community Engagement

-EDU 481, Urban Grades 1-6 Curriculum and Practicum, 4 credits

-This course will review development of children grades 1-6 and connect development to the practices used to design programs for grade 1-6 children in urban classrooms.
-Urban teacher candidates will learn appropriate curriculum and instructional strategies for the presentation of a program which integrates development, skills, and content knowledge in individualized, culturally respectful manners for diverse urban learners.
+EDU 481, Urban Grades 1-6 Curriculum and Practicum, 4 credits for the presentation of a program which integrates development, skills, and content knowledge in individualized, culturally respectful manners for diverse urban learners.
 Prospective urban teachers will develop learning plans for grades 1-6 language arts, mathematics, social studies and science and have opportunities to assess their plans as part of a holistic, child-centered curriculum.
 The rationale and strategies for developmentally appropriate guidance will also be learned.
 Clinical field experience hours are part of the course requirements.